DotPodcast/dotpodcast/content/pages/taxonomies.md

 - [Country](country): the country or countries most relevant to the podcast (for example, a British Premier League football podcast would list "United Kingdom" as a country term).

+- [Ethnicity](ethnicity): used to denote the ethnical topics discussed in the podcast (for example: a black history documentary series).

 - [Format](format): the format of the podcast (live, documentary, etc).

 - [Gender](gender): used to denote the gender topics discussed in the podcast (for example: a transgender panel discussion).